 The most common debate when it comes to cat coughing is whether it is coughing or choking.

-Thankfully you can quickly tell the difference between cat coughing and choking by examining the sound of the cough.
+Thankfully you can quickly tell the difference between a cat coughing and choking by examining the sound of the cough.

 Cat Coughing Sound